 Capital Projects Fund Structure.
 Capital projects funds are used to account for financial activity related to the acquisition of major capital assets.
 Line item capital appropriations are authorized from capital projects funds.
 Such capital spending is financed principally from proceeds of Commonwealth bonds and bond anticipation notes, federal reimbursements, contributions from other entities (such as the Massachusetts Turnpike Authority and the Massachusetts Port Authority) and transfers from other governmental funds.
-The issuance of bonds and bond anticipation notes requires that both houses of the Legislature approve, by a two-thirds vote, bond authorizations to incur debt for specific purposes.
+The issuance of bonds and bond anticipations to incur debt for specific purposes.
 See "COMMONWEALTH BOND AND NOTE LIABILITIES."
 Pursuant to state finance law, the Governor, through the Secretary of Administration and Finance, has discretion over the allotment and, therefore, the actual expenditure of funds authorized by capital appropriations.